jevvilla/workshop-angular-testing/README.md

 In this workshop we'll cover the most common unit tests in Angular Applications.
 We'll learn some basics by doing testing to Components, Services and Pipes.
 Hope you enjoy :blush:

-During whole workshop we will work on  `Workshop-ATesting` application, which is a very basic app about consuming a random Chuck Norris Jokes API and the result is displayed on the screen.
+During whole workshop we will work on  `Chuck Norris Jokes` application, which is a very basic app about consuming a random Chuck Norris Jokes API and the result is displayed on the screen.

 ## 1. Download or clone this Repo